© Doug Pedersen

 • You can also record any interesting or unusual bird seen any time during the Count Week (three days before and three days after the official Count Day).
 Please make sure, though, that you mark down when and where you saw the bird and what the bird was doing at the time.
 Add these birds to your tally sheet but make sure it is evident that it is a Count Week (CW) bird.

-Contact Judy Boyd 403-358-1098 if participating and to indicate where you are counting. (see map below)
+Contact John or Shelley-anne Goulet 403-392-1894 if participating and to indicate where you are counting. (see map below)

 Christmas Bird Count Tally Sheet